badsyntax/private-npm-registry/README.md

 It would perhaps be better to lock down the `npm login` operation to prevent new users from being created, and then manually create users on the registry server to allow read/write.

+Even better, provide a custom authenticator for `npm login` to use 3rd party auth services.

 ### TODO

 * Couchdb SSL